kubernetes/website/docs/getting-started-guides/ubuntu/upgrades.md

 and changes in behaviour will always be documented in the release notes.

 You can use `juju status` to see if an upgrade is available.
-There may be an upgrade available for kubernetes, ectd, or both.
+There may be an upgrade available for kubernetes, etcd, or both.

 ### Upgrade etcd